forcedotcom/cli/releasenotes/README.md

 ------------

 * NEW: The JSON output of the `package version create` command now contains more information: the percentage of Apex code lines that are covered by tests and the package version number.
-These values correspond to the Tooling API `Package2Version.CodeCoverage` and `Package2Version.VersionNumber` fields.
+These values correspond to the Tooling API `Package2Version.CodeCoverage` and `Package2Version.VersionNumber` fields. (packaging PR [#492](https://github.com/forcedotcom/packaging/pull/492))

     Thank you, [Ronny Rokitta](https://github.com/Rocko1204)!
 This is a great follow-on contribution from the one you made in [January](./README.md#2257-jan-24-2024) -- we love repeat contributors.
 Cheers!